 In addition, these programs often require comprehensive exams, as well as a master’s thesis or doctoral dissertation that pertains to original research in sustainability and technology.
-Good examples of graduate sustainable technology programs include those at offered by the University of California at Berkeley, Cornell University and Arizona State University.
+Good examples of graduate sustainable technology programs include those at offered by Cornell University and Arizona State University.

 Careers for Sustainable Technology Graduates